AbsolutelyLudicrous/schoolwork/English III/research-project/paper-draft.md

 Mounting allows the filesystem to be spread across multiple disks.
 For example, it is common to have `/home/` on a seperate partition or seperate disk.

+### End informational preview

+Conformation to the FHS is good, as it keeps the system simple, allows easy rescue of dead or dying systems, saves disk usage, and allows faster access to data.

+Programs that run on your computer generally need to store data on the filesystem.
+Common examples of such inter-session data include web browser history or a music library.
+To operate on this data, the program needs to know where it is stored.
+For this reason, the single "tree" hierarchy layout is better than multi-"tree" layouts.
+This is because multi-tree layouts are finnicky and require special care to which tree is being written to or read from (Stack Overflow, Superuser).
+In an FHS-compliant filesystem, temporary data can be relied on to be in `/var` on `/tmp`.
+Systems which adhere to both the FHS and the XDG Base Directory Specification be relied on to have user-specific data in an XDG Directory (Bastian, Lortie, Poettering, the Freedesktop Group).
+XDG Variables can be obtained by running `env | grep XDG` in a POSIX shell equipped with `coreutils` or equivalent.